AkhilsaiSammeta/ds-tools/EXAMPLES/04_Predicting_Wine_Quality.md

 ---

 You can copy this code into a Jupyter Notebook and run each cell to load, preprocess, train, and evaluate the model.
-Let me know if you have more questions or need further assistance!